dahak-metagenomics/dahak-taco/_sources/intro/quickstart.md.txt

     These rules are defined in `rules/dahak/*.rules`.

 * **Workflow parameters file (optional):** specifies values for workflow parameters.
-Parmaeters set in this parameters file will override parameters set in the `rules/dahak/*.settings` files.
+Parameters set in this parameters file will override parameters set in the `rules/dahak/*.settings` files.